hummingbird-project/hummingbird-examples/upload/README.md

 # Example Async/Await File Upload

-Demonstrating file uploads using the async/await APIs of Hummingbird.
+Demonstrating file uploads to disk using Hummingbird.

 This demo may be useful for organziations that handle secret / sensitive data or otherwise do not want to rely on third party object storage vendors.